-4.5 Side Yards
+4.4 Side Yards

-On all sites, a basic side yard is required along the full depth.
+On all sites a basic sideyard is required along the full depth.
 However, a wider enhanced side yard is also required.
 This is in order to allow a neighbourly relationship to the rear yards of adjacent development.
 The location of the enhanced side yard is flexible, within certain limits, in order to allow a variety of development scenarios.
-As illustrated in Figure 13, the enhanced side yard need not be located in the same position on both sides.
+As illustrated in Figure 10, the enhanced sideyard need not be located in the same position on both sides.

-As provided for in the District Schedule, the required side yards may be varied as follows:
+As provided for in the District Schedule, the required sideyards may be varied as follows:

 - (a) On the flanking side of corner sites, the enhanced side yard need not be provided.
-However, if a townhouse development is oriented with primary dwelling entries facing the flanking street, the minimum sideyard should be increased to 2.4 m (8 feet) - (b) The size of the enhanced sideyard may be reduced to assist in the retention of character houses, and for infill on a site that is retaining a character house.
-The reduction of the enhanced sideyard should retain a minimum separation between the infill building and the character house of 4.9 m (16 ft.) - (c) Where a site is more than 41 m (135 ft.) deep, the enhanced sideyard location may need to be varied (pulled forward) in order to be more compatible with the siting of adjacent development.
+However, on a corner site, if the development proposes reducing the front yard at the corner to less than 4.8 m (16 ft.) for the buildings at the corner, then the flanking side of a corner site must be increased from 1.2 m (4 ft.) to 2.4 m (8 ft.). - (b) The size of the enhanced sideyard may be reduced to assist in the retention of character houses, and for infill on a smaller site that is retaining a character house.
+The reduction of the enhanced sideyard should retain a minimum separation between the infill building and the character house of 4.9 m (16 ft.) - (c) Where a site is more than 41 m (135 ft.) deep, the enhanced sideyard location may need to be varied (pulled forward) in order to be more compatible with the siting of adjacent development. - (d) Section 4.4 of the District Schedule allows consideration of unspecified projections into the sideyards.
+This is intended to allow only: